-- 12.1 There is no consecrated land, renewal area land, open space, land forming part of a common, or fuel or field garden allotment included within the Order Land.
+- 13.1 There is no consecrated land, renewal area land, open space, land forming part of a common, or fuel or field garden allotment included within the Order Land.
 No land within the Order Land is held by the National Trust.
-No land within the Order Land is held by the Crown. - 12.2 There are no listed buildings or ancient monuments located within the Order Land, and none of the Order Land is part of a conservation area. - 12.3 Part of the Order land adjoins a conservation area and is close to a listed war memorial.
-There is also one building on the Council's local list (Moat Field Works) and other nondesignated heritage assets within the Order Land.
+No land within the Order Land is held by the Crown. - 13.2 There are no listed buildings or ancient monuments located within the Order Land, and none of the Order Land is part of a conservation area. - 13.3 Part of the Order land adjoins a conservation area and is close to a listed war memorial.
+There is also one building on the Council's local list (Moat Field Works) and other non-designated heritage assets within the Order Land.

-13. ASSOCIATED ORDERS AND CONSENTS
+14 ASSOCIATED ORDERS AND CONSENTS

-- 13.1 Paragraph 15 of the CPO Guidance requires acquiring authorities to be able to show that the scheme is unlikely to be blocked by any physical or legal impediments to implementation.
-It references the programming of any infrastructure accommodation works and the need for any planning permission or other consent or licence. - 13.2 As set out in section 6 an outline Planning Application has been submitted and the acquiring authority's view is that it is in accordance with the Development Plan when considered as a whole and that other material considerations also weigh in favour of the application . - 13.3 In order to implement any planning permission and deliver the Scheme there are also a number of works to be carried out to the highways network.
+- 14.1 Paragraph 15 of the CPO Guidance requires acquiring authorities to be able to show that the scheme is unlikely to be blocked by any physical or legal impediments to implementation.
+It references the programming of any infrastructure accommodation works and the need for any planning permission or other consent or licence. - 14.2 As set out in section 7 an outline Planning Application has been submitted and is subject to a resolution to grant planning permission subject to the completion of a planning agreement and the imposition of planning conditions. - 14.3 In order to implement any planning permission and deliver the Scheme there are also a number of works to be carried out to the highways network.
 The following will be carried out: - Amendments to the existing highway to include access points into the various land parcels and junction radius improvements.
-It is anticipated that the applicant will enter into an agreement with the highway authority under the provisions of section 278 of the Highways Act 1980. - Adoption of land and associated infrastructure as highway by the Highway Authority to include site access routes and lighting.
+It is anticipated that the applicant will enter into an agreement with the highway authority under the provisions of section 278 of the Highways Act 1980. - Adoption of land and associated infrastructure as highway by the Highway Authority to include site access routes and lighting. - 14.4 No impediment to the delivery of the Scheme is likely to arise from the above proposed highway works.